hcote/mern-crud-no-passport/README.md

 See it live at <a href="#">github.io</a>

 ## Technologies

 - Mongo
 - Express
 - Node
 - React (hooks)
-- Magic (authentication SDK)
+- <a href="https://docs.magic.link" target="_blank">Magic</a> (passwordless authentication SDK)
 - Passportjs

 The <code>master</code> branch uses <code>contextAPI</code> for state management.
 If you want a version that doesn't use that hook, clone down the non-contextAPI branch.

 ## Overview

 Anyone can clone this down and have an outofthebox passwordless application ready to go with CRUD capabilities.
+We leverage Magic's sdk because it provides the highest level of security, and easiest way to add authentication into your app.

+- <a href="https://docs.magic.link/security">Magic Security</a>

 #### Flow

 1. User submits the login form
 2. Magic sends an email to the user
-3. When the email link is clicked, <code>m.auth.loginWithMagicLink({ email })</code> resolves to a unique Decentralized ID token, which is sent in a POST request to the server (read more about <a href="">DID tokens</a>)
+3. When the email link is clicked, <code>m.auth.loginWithMagicLink({ email })</code> resolves to a unique Decentralized ID token, which is sent in a POST request to the server (read more about <a href="https://docs.magic.link/tutorials/decentralized-id">DID tokens</a>)
 4. We validate the authenticity of the did token (sent in the <code>Authorization: Bearer < token ></code>) Magic's server-side SDK
 5. If valid, we create a new user in Mongo if it's the first time authenticating, or logs a user in if they already have an account
 6. Passport issues a cookie that lives in <code>request.session</code> to authorize all additional requests to the server